 You fight him.
 A stubborn silly fight which makes your mom sad.
-The point is just… he should be proud of you after all what you have done…
+The point is just… he should be proud of you after all that you have done…

 You dive into your life even harder.
 Success is yours.
-Because you try harder and harder everyday.
+Because you try harder and harder every day.
 At that point, you understand the woman which was the hardest to obtain a date from was a regal bitch.
-Your business goes bad, and you are about to lose you house.
+Your business goes bad, and you are about to lose your house.

 Your phone is ringing.
 It is your mom.
 You take the first flight back.
 You have to pay the most expensive doctors to heal your dad, and you still are a fool.
 When you enter his room you feel his gaze and the warmth of his breath on your cheek, and you understand it better.
 Yes, you are a fool.

-You are happy because he gets better, but he is even happier because you are home.
+You are happy because he gets better, but he is even happier because you are at home.
 You just don`t know that.
-You meet Katy, a beautiful woman on neighborhood.
+You meet Katy, a beautiful woman in the neighborhood.
 Not very hard to get a date from her.
 A simple woman, but surprisingly you like her.